 Who Can Get Weight Loss Surgery?

-People who get weight loss surgery — also called bariatric surgery — have to prepare for the operation, but there's a lot to do after surgery, too.
+People who get weight loss surgery have to prepare for the operation.
+But there's a lot to do after surgery too.
 Patients have to cope with the recovery time and learn to adjust to a whole new way of eating and living.
 That can be hard.
 Not everyone is ready for it.

-Figuring out who's a good candidate for weight loss surgery is a big decision.
-It involves a lot of people: patients, families, doctors, nutritionists, and psychologists.
+Figuring out if a teen is ready for weight loss surgery is a big decision.
+It involves a lot of people: patients, families, doctors, dietitians, exercise specialists, and psychologists.

-- They have a body mass index (BMI) of 35 or more as well as serious medical problems caused by weight, like diabetes or sleep apnea.
+- They have a body mass index (BMI) of 35 or more as well as serious medical problems caused by weight, like diabetes or sleep .

 - They have a BMI of 40 or greater with less serious medical problems.

 Weight and age are just part of it, though.
-Before someone can get surgery, doctors look at a lot of other things:
+Before someone can get surgery, doctors look at other things, including:

 - Is the patient healthy enough for the surgery?
-Some people who are overweight have health problems that can make weight loss surgery dangerous.
-Doctors often work with patients to improve their health in the weeks before surgery.
-This can lower the risks and make the surgery more effective.
+Doctors often work with patients to improve their health in the months before surgery.
+This can make weight loss surgery safer and more effective.

 - Does the patient know what's involved?
 The actual surgery is just one step in the weight loss process.
-What happens after the operation may be even more important than the surgery itself.
+What happens after the operation might be even more important than the surgery itself.

-- Is the patient serious about switching to a new way of eating and living after the surgery?
+- Is the patient serious about moving to a new way of eating and living after the surgery?
 People who get weight loss surgery can't go back to their old way of life.
-They need to follow a diet plan and exercise every day, take medicines and vitamins, and go to all their medical appointments.
-If patients can't do all these things, the surgery alone may not be enough to help them lose weight.
+They need to follow a diet plan and exercise every day, take vitamin and mineral supplements, and go to all their medical appointments.
+If patients can't do these things, the surgery alone may not be enough to help them lose weight and keep it off.

-- Will family members do their part to help make the operation a success?
-Keeping to a new diet, appointment schedules, and limits on eating can be hard without help.
-Patients must have supportive family members who can provide the practical and emotional support they need.
+- Will family members help make the operation a success?
+Keeping to a new way of eating, exercising regularly, and going to appointments can be hard without help.
+Patients must have family members who can provide the practical and emotional support they need.

 Making the Decision

 Anyone thinking about weight loss surgery should have several meetings with doctors and psychologists to decide if an operation is the best choice.
 Sometimes, doctors don't think a person is ready.
-Other times, patients and their families decide they're not there yet.
+Other times, patients and their families decide that it's not the right option.